 How to use Yogurt to Treat Diarrhea:

 Adding plain unsweetened yogurt to a regular healthy diet helps to prevent diarrhea, and it can be used as a cure in the ways listed below.
-Try each method until you find the one that’s right for you.
+Try each method to treat diarrhea until you find the one that’s right for you.

 - Eat a cup of plain yogurt twice a day after meals.